Get a free, no obligation personal loan quote with rates as low as 9.90%

 Ontario

 In Ontario, a lender must wait at least 15 days after mortgage default to provide a notice.
 The notice is meant to alert the borrower of the lender’s intention to use a power of sale.
-The lender needs to send the notice at least 35 days before the process is initiated.
+The lender needs to send the notice at least 35 days before the power of sale is initiated.

 New Brunswick